Chris Lloyd looks at how David Abrahams first came to prominence in an extraordinary series of events in the early Nineties

 In protest, eight local officials resigned en masse.

-Out-going party chairman Steve Hoyland said: "We believe that David Abrahams is totally unsuitable to be the prospective Parliamentary candidate for this constituency and have no confidence
+Out-going party chairman Steve Hoyland said: "We believe that David Abrahams is totally unsuitable to be the prospective Parliamentary candidate for this constituency and have no confidence whatsoever in him."

 Which is quite damning, really.